fschaal/eloy-bot/README.md

   - Get weather information
     `Whats the weather like in Spain?` / `What is the current temperature in Amsterdam?`

-###CouchPotato
-  - Search movies
-    `Find me a movie called Deadpool` / `Do you know any batman movies?`
-  - Get logs
-    `Show me the last error on couchpotato` / `Show me the last 10 logs on cp`

 ###Date/Time
   - Current date
     `What's today's date?` / `What date is it today?`